Quick Navigation:

 Whether you manually installed Windows 11/10 on an SSD or third-party software automatically migrated the system to an SSD, you must set the installed SSD as the boot drive to start the computer from the SSD.
 Following are the methods to set Windows 11/10's SSD as the boot drive:

 Step 1.
-Restart your computer and press Del to access the BIOS.
+Restart your computer and press Del (or any other key for your own computer) to access the BIOS.

 Step 3.
 Save the modifications, quit the BIOS, and restart the computer.